zombiezen/blackforest/README.md

 ## jQuery

-GLaDOS uses [jQuery](http://jquery.com/), which is released under an [MIT license](http://jquery.org/license/).
+Black Forest uses [jQuery](http://jquery.com/), which is released under an [MIT license](http://jquery.org/license/).

 Copyright 2013 jQuery Foundation and other contributors